Vyral/john-quinn/_posts/2022-11-04-why-memphis-real-estate-is-a-great-investment.md

 {% include pullquote.html %}

 Recently, I was asked if rentals were the right way to go since home values have jumped up over 15% in the last year.
-I referenced to my friend a recent news article that showed how the average monthly rental amounts have increased 30% in Memphis during the same time frame.
+I referenced to my friend a recent news article that showed how the average monthly rental amounts have increased by 30% in Memphis during the same time frame.
 It just shows how much investing in the Memphis market is such a great idea.&nbsp;

 **The local rental market is strong, and I expect it to be so for years to come.** With a low interest rate, it only makes rentals even more attractive.
 Imagine if you picked up enough rentals to replace your employment income\!
 Now that is freedom.